nixworks/public/news/2008/09/10/index.md

 ### [ CERN successfully circulates a beam through the entire Large Hadron Collider for the first time. ](/news/2008/09/10/cern-successfully-circulates-a-beam-through-the-entire-large-hadron-collider-for-the-first-time.md)
 _Context: CERN, Large Hadron Collider_

-### [ 2008 South Ossetia war:: Some members of the United States House Committee on Foreign Affairs have expressed disagreement with Georgia's actions in the war: 'The recent fighting [...] was started by Georgia.
-The Georgians broke the truce, not the Russians' said Dana Rohrabacher, Senior Republican. ](/news/2008/09/10/2008-south-ossetia-war-some-members-of-the-united-states-house-committee-on-foreign-affairs-have-expressed-disagreement-with-georgia-s-ac.md)
+### [ Some members of the United States House Committee on Foreign Affairs have expressed disagreement with Georgia's actions in the war: 'The recent fighting [...] was started by Georgia.
+The Georgians broke the truce, not the Russians' said Dana Rohrabacher, Senior Republican. ](/news/2008/09/10/some-members-of-the-united-states-house-committee-on-foreign-affairs-have-expressed-disagreement-with-georgia-s-actions-in-the-war-the-re.md)
 U.S. officials are divided over the recent violence in South Ossetia.
 The U.S. Senate Committee on Armed Services hearing has cast Moscow as an aggressor but...

 ## [Previous Day...](/news/2008/09/9/index.md)